christian-dussol-cloud-native/kubernetes/demo-features/1.33/k8s-pod-resize-demo/README.md

 ## 🎯 What This Demo Includes

 - **Zero-downtime pod resizing** with live CPU and memory scaling
-- **Multi-layer security** with ResourceQuotas, LimitRanges, and Kyverno policies
+- **Multi-layer governance** with ResourceQuotas, LimitRanges, and Kyverno policies
 - **Automated governance** that prevents resource abuse
 - **Complete autoscaling setup** (HPA + VPA + Cluster Autoscaler ready)
 - **Real-time monitoring** and validation scripts